 To know whether enough water softener has been added, check to see how clean the items are out of the machine and look for enough suds in the cycle.

+When powder detergents are used in soft water, they can create excess suds.
 Excess suds are not an issue in a top loader machine, but are in a front loader machine.
-Excess suds create a cushioning effect, which prevent laundry from being washed properly.
+Excess suds can create a cushioning effect, which prevent friction between items, which prevents everything from being washed properly.

-For more information on what is in detergents and the function of the raw materials see the Mainstream Detergents, Fragrance in Detergent, Enzymes, Optical Brighteners, Plant based, Sensitive & ‘Eco’ Detergents pages and The Wash Wise Detergent Ingredients Info Sheet.
+For more information on what is in detergents and the function of the raw materials see our information on Mainstream Detergents, Fragrance in Detergent, Enzymes, Optical Brighteners and Plant based, Sensitive & “Eco” Detergents, and the WashWise information sheet on Laundry Detergent Ingredients.